Same data, opposing narratives

 2 verified sources

-Senator Bordaberry questioned Interior Minister Carlos Negro in the Senate about his management of public security.
-The session was broadcast live and attracted significant media attention.
+Senator Bordaberry questioned Interior Minister Carlos Negro in the Senate regarding his management of public security.
+The session was broadcast live and drew significant media attention.

-Context: Interpellations are a key accountability mechanism in the Uruguayan parliament, and public security remains one of the most debated political issues in the country.
+Context: Interpellations are a key accountability mechanism in the Uruguayan parliament, and public safety remains one of the most debated political issues in the country.

-🔎 Why it matters: The security minister faces parliamentary scrutiny, but only center and right outlets covered the event.
+🔎 Why it matters: The Minister of Security faces parliamentary scrutiny, but only centrist and right-wing media covered the event.

 Center outlets absent from this cluster, though sports coverage typically carries less political bias